-- 1. If you use an external audio source, connect it to the Digitakt. - Press [SAMPLING] to access the SAMPLING menu and then use DATA ENTRY knob G to set SOURCE to your preferred audio input source. - 3.
-Keep an eye on the audio input meter and play the audio source and make sure that the volume of the audio source is as strong as possible, but without clipping or distorting.
+- 1. If you use an external audio source, connect it to the Digitakt. - Press [SAMPLING] to access the SAMPLING menu and then use DATA ENTRY knob G to set SOURCE to your preferred audio input source. - Keep an eye on the audio input meter and play the audio source and make sure that the volume of the audio source is as strong as possible, but without clipping or distorting.
 Set MON to YES to monitor the incoming audio through the Digitakt. - 4.
 Again, with an eye on the audio input meter, use DATA ENTRY knob F to set THR just above the indicated background noise of the audio source (when it is not playing). - 5.
+Use RLEN to set the length of the sampling. - 6.
 Press [YES] to arm the sampler and then play the sound source.
-When the incoming audio signal exceeds the set threshold level, sampling will start. - 6.
-Press [YES] when you want to stop sampling.
-The Digitakt then automatically normalizes the sample. - 7.
+When the incoming audio signal exceeds the set threshold level, sampling will start. - 7.
+Press [YES] when you want to stop sampling, or with an RLEN setting of 1-128, the sampling stops automatically.
+The sampling also stops if it reaches the max sampling time (33 seconds).
+The Digitakt then automatically normalizes the sample. - 8.
 Use the DATA ENTRY knobs A and C to set the parameters TRIM START and TRIM END to trim the sample to the desired length.
 You can use the DATA ENTRY knobs B and D to zoom in and out to make it easier to see where to trim the sample.
 Press [FUNC] + [YES] to preview the sample.
 (The preview is played back by the voice of the active track.
-Make sure to select an audio track as the active track) Press [YES] to trim the sample.
+Make sure to select an audio track as the active track).
+LOOP makes the previewed sample loop (when enabled).
+Press [LEFT] to toggle LOOP on/off.
+Press [YES] to trim the sample.
 After you have trimmed the sample, you can press [NO] to untrim the sample if you are not happy with the result.

-- 8. Press [YES] to save the sample. - 9.
-Name the sample and press [YES] again to confirm the save. - 10.Press [TRACK 1-8] if you want to select a track to where you want to assign the sample.
+- 9. Press [YES] to save the sample. - 10.
+Name the sample and press [YES] again to confirm the save. - 11.
+Press [TRACK 1-8] if you want to select a track to where you want to assign the sample.
 Press [NO] if you don't want to assign the sample to a track.